datacenter/cilium-dc-design/docs/aci/cilium_egress_design.md

 Ideally, the design should have a minimum of two `egress nodes` distributed between two pairs of leaves.
 This will provide redundancy in case of `egress nodes` or ACI leaf failure or during upgrades.
 Depending on the cluster scale and application requirements, dedicated `egress nodes` could be beneficial for the same reasons discussed for the `inress nodes`.

+{: .note }
+A single ingress node can be configured with multiple IP addresses, enabling it to support multiple PODs identities.
+This configuration allows us to efficiently reuse the same node across different namespaces.
+For example, IP-A can be associated with Namespace A, while IP-B can be linked to Namespace B, and so forth.

 ### Egress Gateway and ACI
 {: .no_toc }